Ath-Dara

 Ath Dara, built during the reign of Maharaja Ranjit Singh and used as his court.

 The Ath-Dara, also spelled Athdara (meaning "eight-gated pavilion") is a Sikh structure in the form of a marble pavilion of the Shah Burj Quadrangle of the Lahore Fort located in Lahore, Pakistan.
-It was constructed by Maharaja Ranjit Singh of the Sikh Empire and served as the location of his court.
+It was constructed by Maharaja Ranjit Singh of the Sikh Empire (r.
+1799–1839) and served as the location of his court.
 It is situated near the Shish Mahal pavilion.

 History

 Āth darā, an elevated pavilion with eight openings, was built by Maharaja Ranjit Singh for use as his kacheri or court-of-justice.
 The structure is part of the Sikh-era related constructions of the Lahore Fort, alongside the Haveli Mai Jindan, Huzoori Bagh Bara Dar, Haveli of Kharak Singh, and some structures on the Sheesh Mahal.

 Ranjit Singh chose the Musamman Burj within the fortress for both his private and official use and selected the Shish Mahal ("palace of mirrors") chambers or mirror pavilions within the Musamman Burj, built by the Mughal emperor Shah Jahan, as his personal residence.
 According to Bobby Singh Bansal, it is unknown when the pavilion was constructed but the Athdara was constructed by demolishing the Shah Burj structure that formerly stood at its location.